 Factors that could cause our actual results to differ materially from those in this report include the "Risk Factors" in Item 1A of our Annual Report on Form 10-K for the fiscal year ended November 30, 2022, filed with the SEC on February 9, 2023.
-As of the date of this Report, there have been no material changes to the risk factors disclosed in our 2022 Form 10-K.
+Except for the risk factor set forth, as of the date of this Report, there have been no material changes to the risk factors disclosed in our 2022 Form 10-K.